Bagoum/danmokou/docs/articles/language/guide1.md

 - Negation: `-x`
 - Boolean negation: `!x`

-Except for `!x`, tight operators must have no whitespace between the operator and the value.
+Tight operators must have no whitespace between the operator and the value.